Angluca/cex/docs/README.md

 #### Returning the `Exc[eption]`
 Errors in CEX are just plain string pointers.
 If the `Exception` function returns `NULL` or `EOK` or `Error.ok` this is indication of successful execution, otherwise any other value is an error.

-Also you may return with `e$raise(error_to_return, format, ...)` macro, which prints location of the error in the code with message formatting.
+Also, you may return with `e$raise(error_to_return, format, ...)` macro, which prints location of the error in the code with message formatting.

 ```c
 Exception error_sample1(int a) {